teslamotors/ansible_puller/README.md

 ## Development Notes

 This project uses Go Modules.
-Go 1.11+ should be able to handle this transparently.
+Go 1.19+ should be able to handle this transparently.

-[packr](https://github.com/gobuffalo/packr) is used as a wrapper to build the HTML files directly into the Go binary.
-Anywhere you would use the `go` command you can substitute `packr`.
-For development, use the normal `go run .`, as packr is smart enough to read from disk when the strings are not found in memory.

-Note that this project uses packer v2.

 ### Doing Things